oist/NEXTNet/README.md

 ## Time distributions

 Time distributions define (a) the time it takes from the infection of a node until it transmits the disease across a specific link, and (b) the time it takes for a node to recover.
 NEXT-NET offers the following pre-defined distributions, and allows users to easily implement additional distributions.
+The list of avaible time distribution can be queried on the command-line with `--list-times`.
 Many of the common distributions listed below have an additional parameter `pinf` which specifies the probability of no infection.
 See the R package manual pages [](https://oist.github.io/NEXTNetR/reference/time_distributions.html) and [time_functions](https://oist.github.io/NEXTNetR/reference/time_functions.html) for additional details.
+The distribution can be selected on the command-line with option `-p` for the transmission time and `-r` for the recovery time.

 * *Exponential*.
 Exponential distribution with a given rate and optionally a given probability of no infection (i.e. an infinite transmission time).
 Command-line syntax `exponential(lambda, pinf = 0)`.
 * *Gamma*.
 Gamma distribution parametrized with mean and variance and optionally the probability of no infection.
 Command-line syntax `gamma(mean, variance, pinf = 0)`.